abrotman/related-domains-by-dns/rdbd.md

 their ownership more easily, consider `example.at` and `example.de` registered by regional offices of the same company.
 A third example could be an acquisition where both domains continue to operate.
+A final example is when doing Internet surveys, we may be able to provide more accurate results if we have information as to which domains are related.

+It is not a goal of this specification to provide a high-level of assurance that two domains are definitely related, nor to provide fine-grained detail of the kind of relationship.

 Using "Related Domains By DNS", or "RDBD", it is possible to indicate that the secondary domain is related to the primary domain.